Updated April 15, 2023

 It is the organization’s responsibility to encourage employees’ confidence and motivation by allowing them to speak out on what and how they feel and their opinions and ideas towards the planning and progress of an organization.

 The employee communication strategies can be enhanced with time, based on the requirements and needs of the organization.
 The ever-changing environment of the organization and its adaptability by the employees keeps them going.
-Time changes the work culture, environment and objectives of the company.
-The flexibility and dynamic personality of the employees to adapt to these changes on a timely basis improves the organization and its working.
+Time changes the work culture, environment, and objectives of the company.
+The flexibility and dynamic personality of the employees to adapt to these changes on a timely basis improves the organization and its work.

 Team building exercises lead to clarity of thoughts and speech.

 The employees should feel that the organization cares about them.
 The clear flow of communication does this.
 The clarity and balance between thoughts and speech are fundamental.
 You should be able to think and speak clearly.
 With this, it’s also important to speak what you think with proper clarity.
 The employees run the organization.
 It is their ideas and creative opinions that lead to building an organization’s position in the market.

 Liberty to maintain Work and Life Balance

-A happy employee is the one who yields maximum results.
+A happy employee is one who yields maximum results.
 If an employee is able to maintain equilibrium between his work and home, he/she will be able to deliver the best results.

 The employees should not be burdened with a lot of work that they take the baggage to their home and not able to spend the time after work or weekends with their family completely.
 Their emotional absence will affect their mental stability and personal relations adversely.
 The deadlines and assignments should be divided among the team members in a way that every employee participates in the task, and no employee is burdened with the responsibility of the whole task alone.